gabriellezhang/MIT/README.md

 \\\\\\

 Steps:
+Train the mnistdeep and run test at the local computer

+Using local dockerfile and requirement build a mirroring and using docker run to start the container, connect to cassandra and enter the container cqlsh interface

+Upload the pys into the container

+Using sudo enter bash to enter and cd pys to build the mnist in docker and run app.py

+Upload pic using the same port  and write the result to cassandra

+Keywords:
 Docker build
 Dockerfile and requirment
 Upload docker minist_deep run to train the docker environment change home to root